 Hammer and Screw: Autism Acceptance and Rejection

-I opened my talk at the 2019 HANd Autism & Neurodiversity Conference, themed as “My Autism Journey—Various Perspectives,” in this way, … More
+I opened my 2019 HANd Autism & Neurodiversity Conference keynote address, themed as “An Autism Journey and Some Perspectives,” in … More

 “Poppa, Do You Have Autism?”

-I told this story in my keynote address at the HANd Autism & Neurodiversity Conference in fall 2019 at Appalachian … More
+I told this story in my keynote address at the HANd Autism & Neurodiversity Conference at Appalachian State University in … More

 I was invited again this year to give a short talk as part of the Disability Day of … More